gardener/gardener/docs/extensions/operatingsystemconfig.md

 Once the `.status` indicates that the extension controller finished reconciling Gardener will continue with the next step of the shoot reconciliation flow.

 ## CRI Support
-Gardener supports specifying Container Runtime Interface (CRI) configuration in the `OperatingSystemConfig` resource.
-If the `.spec.cri` section exists then the `name` property is mandatory.
+Gardener supports specifying a Container Runtime Interface (CRI) configuration in the `OperatingSystemConfig` resource.
+If the `.spec.cri` section exists, then the `name` property is mandatory.
 The only supported values for `cri.name` at the moment are: `containerd` and `docker`, which uses the in-tree dockershim.
 For example:
 ```yaml
 ---